Inspiring Lives 04: Elle Rowley talks Solly Baby & motherhood

 So, how did you come up with the Solly Baby wrap and what inspired you to turn it into a business?

 I was sewing and blogging back in 2010 when I made my first wrap for our second baby on the way in Salt Lake City, Utah.
-Having never used another stretchy wrap, I didn’t know I’d done anything differently until other friends started telling me that it was so lightweight and comfortable, asking me to make one for them aswell.
+Having never used another stretchy wrap, I didn’t know I’d done anything differently until other friends started telling me that it was so lightweight and comfortable, asking me to make one for them as well.
 I did and then thought maybe I was on to something.
 When Solomon was born and I started using the wrap, I fell in love with the experience.
 I started tweaking the design and the fabrics until I found something that was perfect.
 I couldn’t wait to share it with other parents.
-Being really heavily inundated in social media already, I launched our business there and was shocked by its success.
+Being really heavily inundated on social media already, I launched our business there and was shocked by its success.
 We’ve had a lot of highs and lows over the years, but it’s been an amazing journey.

 What do you love most about your job and what’s been your biggest achievement so far?